IBM/unitxt/docs/docs/adding_template.rst

     ),

-The `instruction` attribute defines that part of the prompt that appears once, while the `input_format` defines the part of prompt that repeats for each in-context learning demonstration and for the final instance.
-The `output_format` defines how the reference answer is verbalized as string.
+The `instruction` attribute defines that part of the prompt that appears once (marked green in the second figure above), while the `input_format` defines the part of prompt that repeats for each in-context learning demonstration and for the final instance (marked red in the second figure above).

+The `output_format` defines how the reference answer is verbalized as string (marked in purple in the first figure above).
 The InputOutputTemplate assumes there is at most only a single reference (gold answer).
 If you pass a field value which is a list to the InputOutputTemplate, then it is verbalized as comma separated string.
 For example, ["happy","angry"] becomes the string reference "happy,angry", and it is expected that the model will return that string as the correct answer.